Best Daily Fantasy Sports (US)

 24/7 email support if that's the medium you favor to urge in-tuned with the location

 FUTURE OF Daily Fantasy Sports

 As long as new people are coming in, everything should be ok.
 Maybe we see some new sites with new formats grow.
-I heard of this thing called side league on my ESPN station where there’s no salary cap. i feel that might be a stimulating format as some people believe salary price to work out value once they are new.
-I’d also like to see sports just like the NHL grow to equivalent size tournaments and prizes because the NBA and NFL does.
-In my opinion Daily Fantasy Sports is the best thanks to get through the cold months since nobody goes outside anyway.
+I heard of this thing called side league on my ESPN station where there's no salary cap.
+We feel that might be a stimulating format as some people believe the salary price to work out value once they are new.
+I’d also like to see sports just like the NHL grow to equivalent size tournaments and prizes because the NBA and NFL do.